 To set up business in the UK as a foreign national of a non-EEA country, you will need to apply for the relevant entrepreneur visa.

-Recent rule changes are seeing the closure of the Tier 1 Entrepreneur visa (with effect from 29th March 2019) and the Tier 1 Graduate Entrepreneur visa route (as of 6th July 2019), and the introduction of the new Innovator visa and Start up visa as of 29th March 2019.
+Recent rule changes have seen the closure of the Tier 1 Entrepreneur visa and the Tier 1 Graduate Entrepreneur visa route to new applicants, and the introduction of the new Innovator visa and Start up visa.